aalhour/rockyardkv/docs/testing/BLACKBOX.md

 Fault injection tests verify durability under filesystem anomalies.
 They use `FaultInjectionFS`, a virtual filesystem wrapper.

+For detailed documentation on all fault injection mechanisms, refer to [Fault injection](FAULT_INJECTION.md).

 ### Simulated Anomalies

 | Anomaly | Description |